machingclee/machingclee.github.io/static/media/271-gradles-fundamental.d9a33edb.md

 > [Leave-Application](https://github.com/xlorne/springboot-ddd-examples/tree/master/12-leave-parent)

 - `User Interface Module` This is like our controllers in MVC.
 The entrypoint of our spring boot application is also here.
 - `Application Module` This is like our services in MVC, you may implement it as `command` + `command-executor`.
-We may also add a service layer here which in turn pulls the logic from our domain-module.
+Service layer in the past will be replaced by domain sevices in the next module:
 - `Domain Module` This module provides domain-specific logic such as
   - domain events,
   - domain event handlers,